 The Museum's magic is brought forth by the brilliance of curators and staff through exhibitions, research, conservation and protecting the Museum's art works.
 For up-to-date details on making the newest exhibition, click here.

 AAC members have an opportunity for in depth research on a theme chosen each year by the group.
 Study group meets on the third Monday of the month in the Museum’s Boardroom at 10:00 a.m. to hear presentations by its members.
 (January and February meetings are held on the second Mondays due to holidays, and no meeting in December).
-For the 2014-2015 theme and a list of topics, click here.
+The 2016-2017 theme is Persian art.
+For a list of topics, click here.

 Members receive a subscription to the